-- New accounting standards that come into force in 2019 will require companies to record the value of real estate leases on their balance sheets
+- New lease accounting changes that come into force in 2019 will require companies to record the value of real estate leases on their balance sheets

-- Complying with the standards will require companies to identify and extract relevant information from every single lease document they hold
+- Complying with the lease accounting changes will require companies to identify and extract relevant information from every single lease document they hold

 - Artificial intelligence technologies can help to automate the compliance process